This topic includes suggestions and best practices regarding ISL Conference Proxy configuration and security.

 Whenever you deploy ISL Conference Proxy to a server, no matter if it is a Linux or Windows machine, you should make sure it is as secure as possible.

-Some of these steps are quite general (not ICP-specific, not OS-specific), but we will list them anyway for reference:
+Some of these steps are quite general (not ICP-specific, not OS-specific), but we listed them anyway for reference:

-2. Keep the server (OS and installed programs) up to date.
+- Keep the server (OS and installed programs) up to date at all times.

-4. Use strong passwords for both the machine itself and for ICP administration.
+- Use strong passwords for both the machine itself and for ICP administration login.

 Configuration -> General -> Outgoing mail server (SMTP)